-[Reading time: 1 minute]
+[Reading time: 2 minutes]

 It provided me with a significant security capability.

 I knew I had to upgrade to a better solution.

 When we were young and constantly aware of the threat posed by a sibling, we recognised the need to regularly review the threats and our defences.

 As adults, do we still regularly review the threats and our defences?

 What have we done recently to identify and defend against the threats that we now face?